-Project No. Ew11 Status Ongoing

-Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Deriving estimates of marine survival for monitored river stocks in England and Wales Objective of research project The objective of this programme is to establish 'monitored' rivers in England and Wales where estimates of marine survival can be derived for comparison with other North Atlantic stocks.
-Brief description of research project For a number of indicator stocks around the North Atlantic there is evidence that the marine survival of salmon is highly variable and is currently well below previous levels.
+Project No. Ew11 Status Ongoing Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Deriving estimates of marine survival for monitored river stocks in England and Wales Objective of research project The objective of this programme is to establish 'monitored' rivers in England and Wales where estimates of marine survival can be Drief description of research derived for comparison with other North Atlantic stocks. project evidence that the marine survival of salmon is highly variable and is currently well below previous levels.
 However, until relatively recently, there were no long-term data sets for stocks in England and Wales.
 The project seeks to collect data in a consistent manner from year to year in order to provide a reliable time series and to allow trends to be identified.
 In order to provide data for different regions and thus allow for possible spatial differences, two monitored stocks have been established: the River Dee (North Wales) and the River Tamar (SW England).
 Both these stocks have a reasonable proportion of MSW salmon.
-Dates during which research Smolt tagging programmes have been carried out at both sites for a number of years using rotary screw traps.
+Smolt tagging programmes have been carried out at both sites for a number of years using rotary screw traps.
 This has enabled the trapping and tagging of wild fish on the main stems of these two rivers.
 Both rivers also have facilities (counters/traps) close to the tidal limit for monitoring returning adult fish and for estimating the return rate of the tagged fish.
 Models have been developed which provide confidence limits around the return rate estimates; the results are reported annually to the ICES North Atlantic Salmon Working Group.
 The investigations are run on a collaborative basis by the Environment Agency and the Centre for Environment, Fisheries and Aquaculture Science (Cefas).
-Ongoing annual monitoring programme (subject to annual review). will take place Divon Dea (Nonth Wolce) Area in which research will take place River Dee (North Wales) River Tamar (SW England) Estimated number and weight N/A of salmon to be retained Resources Estimated cost of the research project Approximately £120,000 per annum Number of participating scientists ~10 - involves staff from the Environment Agency's Fisheries Science Teams and regional offices, and personnel from the Cefas Salmon & Freshwater Fisheries Team.
-Name and e-mail address Ian Davidson (Environment Agency - Dee) of coordinating scientist ian.davidson@environment-agency.gov.uk in charge of project Rob Hillman (Environment Agency - Tamar) rob.hillman@environment-agency.gov.uk Ian Russell (Cefas) ian.russell@cefas.co.uk Tail.
-Lussell & Cetas.
-Cu. uk
+Dates during which research will take place Ongoing annual monitoring programme (subject to annual review).
+Area in which research will River Dee (North Wales) take place River Tamar (SW England) Estimated number and weight N/A Besources Estimated cost of the Approximately £120.000 per annum research project Number of participating ~10 - involves staff from the Environment Agency's Fisheries scientists Science Teams and regional offices, and personnel from the Cefas Nome and a mail address Salmon & Freshwater Fisheries Team. of coordinating scientist ian Davidson (Environment Agency - Dee) in charge of project Rob Hillman (Environment Agency - Tamar) rob.hillman@environment-agency.gov.uk Ian Russell (Cefas) ian.russell@cefas.co.uk

 Details of research N/A

 vessels, e.g. name,

 registration, call sign

 and description of

 vessel

 Type and amount of Rotary screw fish traps, coded wire microtagging equipment, adult fish

 gear and other traps and fish counters.

 equipment to be used

-To 11 C 11 1 37/4

 Details of any collaborating N/A

+countries

+C